DhavalDalal/fraud-checker-service/README.md

 I want to detect the device used by the credit card user so that the online transaction can be marked either as pass, or suspicious or failed
 ```

+NOTE: In order to implement this story, you will need to get the ```User-Agent``` from the request and parse it to
+obtain the following:
+1. Device Family
+2. OS
+3. User Agent

+For this purpose you may use the library: [https://github.com/ua-parser/uap-java](https://github.com/ua-parser/uap-java)
+and to know more in detail about Device Identification and how can it be implemented, please [read](docs%2FREADME-DeviceIdentification.md)

+Make sure all your tests are green before checking in your code.

 ## Develop/Debug
 ### To Start Dev Loop